evidence

 Benchmark protocol

-seed, steps, repeat count, warmup steps, workload nodes, requests per step
+seed, steps, repeat count, warmup steps, workload nodes, requests per step, scenario config

 Runtime environment checks